Being a landlord can be difficult.

 Be conservative with income estimates and liberal with expenses.

-For example, it is worth budgeting for substantial security deposits just in case tenants cause damage.
 You may also want to leave padding for unpredictable costs, such as a broken boiler.
+Maintaining a sinking fund is useful for this.

 Prepare for all financial scenarios

-For example, what happens if a tenant leaves suddenly or rental income decreases?
+For example, what happens if a tenant leaves or rental income decreases?

-It is worth considering all financial obligations carefully before renting your property and speaking with experienced landlords and agents to get insight into typical costs.
+It is worth considering all financial obligations before renting your property out.
+Speak with experienced landlords and agents to get insight into typical costs.

-By understanding figures upfront, you can set rents at an amount that will cover all expenses and generate reasonable returns.
+Understanding figures helps you set rent to cover expenses and generate reasonable returns.

 Hiring professional cleaners is well worth the investment for move-ins and move-outs.